-In 1966, he was hired by a Wall Street firm, Salomon Brothers, for an entry-level job.
+In 1966, Michael R. Bloomberg was hired by a Wall Street firm, Salomon Brothers, for an entry-level job.
 When Salomon was acquired in 1981, he was let go from the firm.
-With a vision of an information company that would use emerging technology to bring transparency and efficiency to the buyers and sellers of financial securities, he launched a small startup company called Bloomberg LP.
-Today, Bloomberg LP has over 300,000 subscribers to its financial news and information service in over 160 countries around the globe.
-Headquartered in New York City, the company has about 13,000 employees worldwide.
+Then with a vision of an Information Technology Company, that would bring quality to the buying and selling of financial securities, Michael R. Bloomberg launched a small startup in a one room office.
+Today, Bloomberg Company is a global company that has more than 15,000 employees and offices in 73 countries around the world.

 During his occupancy as Mayor, from 2002 through 2013, he turned around a broken public school system by raising standards and holding schools accountable for success.
 Michael R. Bloomberg’s economic policies helped New York City experience record-levels of private-sector job growth often in formerly depressed neighborhoods.

 His passion for public health led to new strategies that became national representations, including a ban on smoking in all indoor workplaces, as well as at parks and beaches.
 Michael R. Bloomberg launched pioneering anti-poverty efforts, including the Young Men’s Initiative and the Center for Economic Opportunity.
 He launched national bi-partisan coalitions to combat illegal guns, reform immigration, and invest in infrastructure.